CE Credit Instructions and Disclosures

 ACHA designates this live activity for a maximum of 22 AMA PRA Category 1 credits.™ Physicians should only claim credit commensurate with the extent of their participation in the activity.

 CHES®/MCHES®: Sponsored by ACHA, a designated provider of continuing education contact hours (CECH) in health education by the National Commission for Health Education Credentialing, Inc. This program is designated for Certified Health Education Specialists (CHES®) and/or Master Certified Health Education Specialists (MCHES®) to receive up to 22 total Category 1 continuing education contact hours.
-Maximum advanced-level contact hours available are 22.
+Maximum advanced-level contact hours available are 20.
+This event is designed to meet NCHEC Continuing Competency (CC) requirements.
+The total available CC credit will be identified once final learning assessments are confirmed.

 PsyCE: ACHA is approved by the American Psychological Association to sponsor continuing education for psychologists.
 ACHA maintains responsibility for this program and its content.
 This program has been awarded 22 hours of continuing education for psychologists.